 Noncredit education fulfills the mandate to California's Community Colleges to provide noncredit courses designed to meet the special needs and capabilities of those students who do not desire or need to obtain unit credit.
 These courses provide developmental, occupational and other general educational opportunities as may be deemed necessary to provide for the civic and liberal education of the citizens of the community.
 All classes are taught by qualified instructors.
-The program is offered by Occupational & Noncredit Programs within the Division of Career, Technical, and Extended Education Division.
+The program is offered by the Division of Career, Technical, and Extended Education Division.

-The State has defined the following nine specific categories for funding: Parenting Education, Elementary and Secondary Basic Skills, English as a Second Language, Immigrant Education, Education Programs for Persons with Substantial Disabilities, Short-term Vocational Programs, Education for Older Adults, Education Pograms for Home Economics, and Health and Safety Education.
+The State has defined the following specific five categories for funding: Elementary and Secondary Basic Skills, English as a Second Language, Immigrant Education, Education Programs for Persons with Substantial Disabilities, and Health and Safety Education.